loomio/loomio_help/content/user_manual/groups/membership/index.md

 <iframe width="100%" height="380px" src="https://www.youtube-nocookie.com/embed/EZzTe6jJL7c" frameborder="0" allowfullscreen></iframe>

+### Invite people to subgroups

+You will follow the same process above.

+You can invite people to an organization, or parent group, and one or more subgroups simultaneously when you invite them with the **Invite people** button.
+Tick the boxes next to the subgroups you want them to immediately be a part of when they join the group.
+See it demonstrated in the video clip [just above](#inviting-people).

 ### Getting people on board

 Follow up on people who don't make it into the group and give them a nudge.
 You don't want to leave people out of key conversations or decisions.
 You can see pending invitations – when people have yet to accept the invitation you sent – by clicking the drop down that reads  **everyone** by default, and then click **invitations**.